philnash/philna.sh/_posts/2019-01-10-how-to-start-a-node-js-project.md

 ## Go start a project

-Now you have the perfect script to start a Node.js project why not go create a new one.
+Now you have the perfect script to start a Node.js project why not go create a new one?
 I have a few small projects in mind that I plan to build this year and this is a nice basis to start from.

 If you have any more suggestions to improve the script, let me know on [Twitter at @philnash](https://twitter.com).
 Happy open sourcing!